Vishakh18/music-recommendation/README.md

 2. **Similarity Computation**: High-dimensional vectors representing each track are compared using **Cosine Similarity**:
    $$	ext{Cosine Similarity}(A, B) = \frac{A \cdot B}{\|A\| \|B\|}$$
 3. **Recommendation Pipeline**:
-   - The user selects a song from the UI dropdown.
+   - The user selects a song.
    - The app looks up the corresponding vector in the pre-computed `similarity.pkl` matrix.
    - The top $N$ tracks with the highest similarity scores are sorted and displayed to the user.